Withdrawing your super to start a business is a great way to access capital for your venture.

 Being under age 60, it is likely that some of your super withdrawal will be assessed for tax purposes.

-The ability to have full access to your super is more flexible once you reach age 60.
+The ability to have full access to your super is more flexible once you reach age 60 and you may be eligible to withdraw your super to start a business.

 Specifically, if you have an employment arrangement come to an end after age 60, you will have full access to your super savings.